dcmouyard/recipes/corned-beef-with-vegetables.md

 4. Remove pot from oven and turn off oven.
 Transfer brisket to large oven-safe platter, ladle 1 cup of cooking liquid over meat, cover, and return to oven to keep warm.

 5. Add carrots and potatoes to pot and bring to simmer over high heat.
-Reduce heat to medium-low, cover, and simmer until vegetables begin to soften, 7 to 10 minutes.
+Reduce heat to medium-low, cover, and simmer until vegetables begin to soften, 20 to 25 minutes.

-6. Add cabbage to pot, increase heat to high, and return to simmer.
-Reduce heat to low, cover, and simmer until all vegetables are tender, 12 to 15 minutes.

-7. While vegetables cook, transfer beef to cutting board and slice ¼ inch thick against grain.
+6. While vegetables cook, transfer beef to cutting board and slice ¼ inch thick against grain.
 Return beef to platter.
 Using slotted spoon, transfer vegetables to platter with beef.
 Moisten with additional broth and serve.

 ## Resources